xasopheno/weresocool/README.md

 ### Macos:

 The most recent version of the Macos application can be downloaded [here](https://www.weresocool.org/downloads).
 Inside, you'll find a lot of cool tutorials and demos that should help you get started.
-If you get stuck, please do not hesitate to reach out to me weresocool at xasopheno dot com.
+I recommend starting with the cool tutorials and doing them in order.
+If you get stuck or want to share some new sounds you've made, reach out to me weresocool at xasopheno dot com.

 ### Linux:
 Currently on linux, you'll need to compile this locally.
 See Development.